iftikharuddin/security-course/Euler/euler-vault-kit.md

 - **Calculation:** The exchange rate is computed by dividing the total assets (cash + total borrows) by the total number of shares.
 - **Precision Consideration:** To avoid precision loss, the exchange rate calculation incorporates a "virtual deposit," which is like a deposit at a 1:1 exchange rate, ensuring a defined exchange rate even when there are no outstanding shares initially.
 - **Equation:** Exchange Rate = (Cash + Total Borrows + Virtual Deposit) / (Total Shares + Virtual Deposit)

+**When a depositor wants to withdraw assets from the vault:**
+- The quantity of assets they can redeem for a given number of shares is always `rounded down`.
+This ensures that depositors cannot withdraw more assets than they originally deposited plus any interest earned.
+- Conversely, the number of shares required to withdraw a given quantity of assets is `rounded up`.
+This ensures that depositors cannot withdraw fewer assets than they are entitled to based on their shares.

+### DToken
+- The DToken is a read-only ERC-20 interface provided by vaults to represent debts owed within the system.
+It allows for clear tracking of debt modifications, triggering Transfer logs whenever a debt amount changes.
+These logs represent the net change in debt, which includes repayments and accrued interest.
+While the DToken contract doesn't support transfers or approvals, advanced users seeking debt portability can utilize the pullDebt() function on the vault contract, provided the controller vault allows it.
+- The DToken contract is the first (and only) contract created by EVault, so its address can be calculated from the vault's address and the nonce 1.

+### Balance Forwarding
+- Balance forwarding is a method used to incentivize liquidity providers beyond interest earnings.
+- Instead of embedding rewards directly into vault contracts, balance forwarding notifies an external contract of balance changes, chosen by the vault governor.
+- This approach offers instant and trustless reward distribution without increasing gas costs for all users.
+- However, the chosen external contract, typically Rewards Streams, must be audited to ensure reliability and gas efficiency.